ligato/docs/docs/plugins/db-plugins.md

 ## FileDB

-The fileDB plugin uses the file system of a operating system as a key-value data store.
+The fileDB plugin uses the file system of an operating system as a key-value data store.
 The filesystem plugin watches for pre-defined files or directories, reads a configuration and sends response events according to changes.

-All the configuration is resynced in the beginning (as for standard key-value data store).
+All configuration is resynced in the beginning (as for standard key-value data store).
 Configuration files then can be added, updated, moved, renamed or removed, plugin makes all of the necessary changes.

 !!! danger "Important"
     FileDB as datastore is read-only from the plugin perspective.
 Changes from within the plugin are not allowed.